rahulyhg/SatanCMS/README.md

 - Ability to grab fonts from google webfonts
 - Ability to change meta & header info
 - Titles on links in the admin panel
+- ~~Process markdown with PHP so it displays right on the front-end~~
 - More reminders in this to-do list